jablan08/castle-defense-idle/README.md

 # Castle Defense Idle
 Defense your castle in this basic idle style RPG!
-Inspired by classic Role-playing Games(RPGs) and modern idle games, Castle Defense Idle is a simple idle game with auto and click targeting. **This game functions the best played in full-screen!** If you're having trouble targeting you can also click the monster's name.
+Inspired by classic Role-playing Games(RPGs) and modern idle games, Castle Defense Idle is a simple idle game with auto and click targeting. **This game functions the best played in full-screen at 100%!** If you're having trouble targeting you can also click the monster's name.

 ## Sprites
 Sprites(characters in the game) were created using Canvas, and each sprite image is a sheet of images that is iterated over using the height, width, the number of columns, and the number of rows to get the desire position of the sprite.